Tenja: Croatian War of Independence

-Between July and November 1991, Serb forces killed at least 29 non-Serb civilians in the Tenja massacre, while another 3,000 residents were displaced from their homes.
+Between July and November 1991, at least 29 non-Serb civilians were killed in Tenja, while 2,961 Croatian nationals and other non-Serbs were forced to leave the Tenja area.

-UNTAES peacekeeping mission
+UNTAES and reintegration

-Between 1996 and 1998 Tenja was under the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES) administration.
+From 1996 to 1998, Tenja was administered by the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES).
+In January 1997, the Transitional Administrator established the Transitional Municipality of Tenja for a one-year period.